 The SafeMode snapshots are created and managed automatically by Purity, the FlashBlade operating software, independent of administrator control.
 You can schedule SafeMode snapshot generation of any data residing on the FlashBlade file systems.
 Primary and backup data can be directly recovered from these snapshots.
 If original copies are corrupted or destroyed, data can still be recovered from the SafeMode snapshots.

-Once the authorised user list has been provided, Pure Support performs a preactivation health check that involves checking the FlashBlade growth trend to ensure sufficient capacity to enable SafeMode.
-Note: Pure Support destroys any pre-existing snapshots before enabling SafeMode.
+Upon agreement with the customer, Pure Support performs a pre-activation health check that involves checking the FlashBlades growth trend to ensure there is sufficient capacity to enable SafeMode.

 Once Pure Support has enabled SafeMode, validation is required.